The analytical gap

 LNG is the IMO bridge fuel.
 The bridge runs through Hormuz.

 As the global fleet converts to LNG propulsion, the nature of Hormuz exposure changes.
 It is no longer only a cargo risk for energy-importing nations.
 It becomes a propulsion risk for the fleet itself.
 A sustained Hormuz disruption simultaneously reduces LNG cargo supply and restricts the fuel supply for vessels designed to run on LNG.
-The ships most affected by cargo disruption are increasingly the same ships that require LNG to operate.
+These two effects compound: the ships most affected by cargo disruption are increasingly the same ships that require LNG to operate.

 The compound risk